riju-maiti/etcd-test-composer/README.md

 ## Purpose

-The purpose of this repository is to serve as a reference point for using [Antithesis](https://antithesis.com/) tooling when testing on the [Antithesis platform](https://antithesis.com/product/what_is_antithesis/).
-This repository tests for violations of [etcd](https://etcd.io/)'s [linearizability](https://etcd.io/docs/v3.5/learning/api_guarantees/) guarantee.
+This repo demonstrates the use of the [Antithesis platform](https://antithesis.com/product/what_is_antithesis/) to test [etcd](https://etcd.io/) for violations its [linearizability](https://etcd.io/docs/v3.5/learning/api_guarantees/) guarantee.

 ## Setup

-There are four containers running in this system: three (`etcd0`, `etcd1`, `etcd2`) that make up an etcd cluster and one (`workload`) that ["makes the system go"](https://antithesis.com/docs/getting_started/basic_test_hookup/): in this case, by taking operations against etcd and confirming those operations were linearizable.
-When the workload container starts, the `entrypoint.py` script runs and confirms that all of the etcd hosts are available before [signaling the software is ready to test](https://antithesis.com/docs/getting_started/basic_test_hookup/#ready-signal).
+There are 4 containers running in this system: 3 that make up an etcd cluster (`etcd0`, `etcd1`, `etcd2`) and one that ["makes the system go"](https://antithesis.com/docs/getting_started/basic_test_hookup/)(`client`).

+The code in the `client` container takes operations against etcd and confirms those operations were linearizable.

+The `client` container also runs the `entrypoint.py` script runs when it starts.
+This script confirms that all of the etcd hosts are available before [signaling the software is ready to test](https://antithesis.com/docs/getting_started/basic_test_hookup/#ready-signal).

-## Test Composer Drivers
+## Test Composer

-Antithesis's [Test Composer](https://antithesis.com/docs/test_templates/) framework allows for modular test definition, that, when running on Antithesis, takes advantage of the Antithesis platform for things like parallelism, test length, and command order.
+Antithesis' [Test Composer](https://antithesis.com/docs/test_templates/) framework enables you to define a *test template,* a guide that the system uses to generate thousands of test cases that will run over a multitude of system states.
+When you use this framework, the platform will handle varying things like parallelism, test length, and command order.

-Executables become drivers based on [their absolute directory location and names](https://antithesis.com/docs/test_templates/first_test/#structuring-test-templates).
-In `test-template/Dockerfile`, you can see that two drivers get defined in the `workload` container image: `/opt/antithesis/test/v1/main/parallel_driver_generate_traffic.py` and `/opt/antithesis/test/v1/main/serial_driver_validate_operations`. *Drivers can be defined on any container in the system.*
+You provide a set of *test commands,* executables which the framework detects based on [their absolute directory location and names](https://antithesis.com/docs/test_templates/first_test/#structuring-test-templates).

+In `test-template/Dockerfile`, you can see that two test commands get defined in the `client` container image: `/opt/antithesis/test/v1/main/parallel_driver_generate_traffic.py` and `/opt/antithesis/test/v1/main/serial_driver_validate_operations`.

+*Drivers can be defined on any container in the system.*

 ### Parallel Driver

-`parallel_driver_generate_traffic.py` is a [parallel driver](https://antithesis.com/docs/test_templates/test_composer_reference/#parallel-driver) that submit operations against the etcd cluster.
-0 to many of these drivers can ran at once.
+`parallel_driver_generate_traffic.py` is a [parallel driver](https://antithesis.com/docs/test_templates/test_composer_reference/#parallel-driver) that submits operations against the etcd cluster.
+0 to many of these can run at once.

 ### Serial Driver

 `serial_driver_validate_operations.go` is a [serial driver](https://antithesis.com/docs/test_templates/test_composer_reference/#serial-driver-command) that validates the operations that have happened against the etcd cluster.
+No other drivers will run in parallel with this one.

 ### Eventually

-`eventually_health_check.sh` is an [eventually](https://antithesis.com/docs/test_templates/test_composer_reference/#eventually-command) that checks the cluster health by pinging each node during a quiescent period.
+`eventually_health_check.sh` is an [eventually command](https://antithesis.com/docs/test_templates/test_composer_reference/#eventually-command) that checks the cluster health by pinging each node during a quiescent period.

 ## SDK Usage

-This repository includes the use of Antithesis's Python, Go, and Java SDKs.
+This repository includes the use of Antithesis's Python, Go, and Java SDKs, to do the following:

 ### setupComplete